av-guy/redshift-data-warehouse/README.md

 ## Example Queries

-After setting up and populating the Redshift cluster, you can run the following example queries:
+After setting up and populating the Redshift cluster, you can run the following example queries using the `--sample` flag:

 ### Top 10 Most Played Songs